 Beef is arguably more versatile in use.
-One of the most popular dishes from beef is beef steak or just steak, others include roast beef, burgers, beef stroganoff, casserole and shepherd’s pie.
+One of the most popular dishes from beef is beef steak or just steak; others include roast beef, burgers, beef stroganoff, casserole, and shepherd’s pie.
 Salmon can also be eaten as a steak or burger.
-Most often it is fried, grilled or broiled and consumed with flavourings and sauce.
+Most often, it is fried, grilled, or broiled and consumed with flavorings and sauce.

 Macronutrients and Calories

-Beef is more dense in nutrients, as it consists of 58% water, whereas salmon consists of 69%.
+Beef is denser in nutrients, as it consists of 58% water, whereas salmon consists of 69%.

-Beef is higher in most macronutrients and is, therefore, much higher in calories, compared to salmon.
-A 100g serving of salmon contains 142 calories, whilst the same amount of beef has 250 calories.
+Beef is higher in most macronutrients and is, therefore, much higher in calories compared to salmon.
+A 100g serving of salmon contains 142 calories, while the same amount of beef has 250 calories.

 Protein and Fats

 Beef is also considerably higher in both protein and fats.

 Beef and salmon are abundant in protein.
 Both of these meats contain high levels of all essential amino acids.
 Even though beef is richer in overall proteins, salmon contains greater amounts of these essential amino acids.

 Beef contains almost three times the amount of fat that salmon does.
 Naturally, beef is also higher in cholesterol.

 Salmon fat is considered to be healthier, as the predominant type of fat found in it are the polyunsaturated fatty acids, followed by monounsaturated fats.
 Among those polyunsaturated fats, salmon is rich in omega-3 fatty acids.
 It is an essential fat with numerous health-beneficial properties.